 Results 1–10 of 20 for "Review"X related to "Memory Training May Help Some..."
-Refine Your Search Refine Your Search TopicTherapy (6)Children (2)Autism (1)Depression (1)Lesbian, gay, bisexual, transgender (1) 2 more... [+] Sexual abuse (1)Women & men (1)Hide detailsDocument TypeReviewXYear2011 (5)Author/ContributorStafford, Mark (2)Zelan, Karen (2)Auerbach, John (1)Bernstein, Jeanne Wolff (1)Bonanno, Shelley Galasso (1) 12 more... [+] Corn, Andrea (1)Fine, Harold (1)Hall, Jane (1)Hartman, Stephen (1)Helm, Fonya Lord (1)Hollwitz, John (1)Karen, Maroda (1)Knoblauch, Steven (1)Mills, Jon (1)Pharis, Mary E. (1)Rebeta, James L. (1)Tasso, Anthony F. (1)Hide details Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the PresentMark Stafford offers a review of this book which references the dynamic level of exchange between science and art in Vienna, and the insight contemporary neuroscientists have about the relation of the brain to the psychic experience.Review 2.The Amazing Infant (Book Review)Informs parents of what to expect during pregnancy and early infancy by describing developmental milestones, often illustrated by photographs of babies engaging in typical exploratory, often lovable behaviors.Review 3.Returning to Charcot (Book Review)Who were the three muses and what role did they play in their own peculiar form of hysteria, with dramatic seizures, hallucinations, and reenactments of past traumas.Review 4.Good Goodbyes: Knowing How to End in Psychotherapy and Psychoanalysis (Book Review)The Novicks propose a new model of termination, based on their evolving ideas about the development of two systems of self-regulation.
-Their “two-system model” of development describes two possible ways of responding to feelings of helplessness.Review 5.Restoring Psychotherapy as the First Line Intervention in Behavioral Care (Book Review)Multidisciplinary Healthcare Reform: Will Patients Be Left Behind?Review 3.Hate and Love in Psychoanalytic Institutes (Book Review)Jane Hall's review of this book by Jurgen Reeder.
-In his book, Reeder conducts a thorough analysis of the Psychoanalytic Institute System.Review 8.Transformative Relationships: The Control-Mastery Theory of Psychotherapy (Book Review)Based on his conviction that “relationships are inherently transformative and that the psychotherapeutic relationship is one particular type of relationship in which transformation is a primary goal,” editor Silberschatz emphasizes that control-mastery theory offers a “lucid, coherent, and powerful theory of the transformative process.”Review 9.Coasting in the Countertransference: Conflicts of Self Interest Between Analyst and Patient (Book Review)Irwin Hirsch has written a highly readable and courageous exploration of the conflicts of self-interest between analyst and patient.
+Refine Your Search Refine Your Search TopicTherapy (6)Children (2)Autism (1)Depression (1)Lesbian, gay, bisexual, transgender (1) 2 more... [+] Sexual abuse (1)Women & men (1)Hide detailsDocument TypeReviewXYear2011 (5)Author/ContributorStafford, Mark (2)Zelan, Karen (2)Auerbach, John S. (1)Bernstein, Jeanne Wolff (1)Bonanno, Shelley Galasso (1) 12 more... [+] Corn, Andrea (1)Fine, Harold (1)Hall, Jane (1)Hartman, Stephen (1)Helm, Fonya Lord (1)Hollwitz, John (1)Karen, Maroda (1)Knoblauch, Steven (1)Mills, Jon (1)Pharis, Mary E. (1)Rebeta, James L. (1)Tasso, Anthony F. (1)Hide details Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the PresentMark Stafford offers a review of this book which references the dynamic level of exchange between science and art in Vienna, and the insight contemporary neuroscientists have about the relation of the brain to the psychic experience.Review 2.Restoring Psychotherapy as the First Line Intervention in Behavioral Care (Book Review)Multidisciplinary Healthcare Reform: Will Patients Be Left Behind?Review 3.Hate and Love in Psychoanalytic Institutes (Book Review)Jane Hall's review of this book by Jurgen Reeder.
+In his book, Reeder conducts a thorough analysis of the Psychoanalytic Institute System.Review 4.Transformative Relationships: The Control-Mastery Theory of Psychotherapy (Book Review)Based on his conviction that “relationships are inherently transformative and that the psychotherapeutic relationship is one particular type of relationship in which transformation is a primary goal,” editor Silberschatz emphasizes that control-mastery theory offers a “lucid, coherent, and powerful theory of the transformative process.”Review 5.Returning to Charcot (Book Review)Who were the three muses and what role did they play in their own peculiar form of hysteria, with dramatic seizures, hallucinations, and reenactments of past traumas.Review 6.Coasting in the Countertransference: Conflicts of Self Interest Between Analyst and Patient (Book Review)Irwin Hirsch has written a highly readable and courageous exploration of the conflicts of self-interest between analyst and patient.
 This review includes an interview with the author.Review 7.The Dissociative Mind (Book Review)In The Dissociative Mind, Elizabeth Howell seeks to provide a more substantial integration between psychoanalysis and traumatology and provides a superb inquiry into the question of trauma, dissociation, psychopathology, and the theoretical frameworks that guide our conceptual formulations and modes of clinical practice.
-Review 8.The Amazing Infant (Book Review)Informs parents of what to expect during pregnancy and early infancy by describing developmental milestones, often illustrated by photographs of babies engaging in typical exploratory, often lovable behaviors.Review 9.Change in Psychoanalysis: An Analyst's Reflections on the Therapeutic Relationship (Book Review)Shelley Galasso Bonanno reviews the book "Change in Psychoanalysis: An Analyst's Reflections on the Therapeutic Relationship" by Chris Jaenicke.Review (January 2011) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 20 for "Review"X related to "Memory Training May Help Some..."
+Review 8.The Amazing Infant (Book Review)Informs parents of what to expect during pregnancy and early infancy by describing developmental milestones, often illustrated by photographs of babies engaging in typical exploratory, often lovable behaviors.Review 9.Change in Psychoanalysis: An Analyst's Reflections on the Therapeutic Relationship (Book Review)Shelley Galasso Bonanno reviews the book "Change in Psychoanalysis: An Analyst's Reflections on the Therapeutic Relationship" by Chris Jaenicke.Review (January 2011)10.Good Goodbyes: Knowing How to End in Psychotherapy and Psychoanalysis (Book Review)The Novicks propose a new model of termination, based on their evolving ideas about the development of two systems of self-regulation.
+Their “two-system model” of development describes two possible ways of responding to feelings of helplessness.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 20 for "Review"X related to "Memory Training May Help Some..."